vaibhavard/node-chatgpt-api-1/README.md

 - Use a custom system message to redefine the AI's behavior**
 - Include a context message to include some more information about you or the AI (you can also include it in the system message)
 - Disable or enable suggestions
+- Use all plugins in  a single chat instead of 3.
 - Communicate in base64 (answer quality will deteriorate)
 \* Because the second layer moderation can't be circumvented, responses may get cut off.
 You may use base64 to circumvent that issue, but the quality of the answer will suffer.
 \** Because the original system message is always included, you have to negate it in your custom system message.
 See the `.env.example` for an example system message.

 ## Prerequisites
 - Node.js 18+